-As we woosh around the streets with nothing more than the wind to protect us, our guide and her fearless friend head out on a motorbike to get as many photos of us as possible during the crazy parade.
+We are wooshed around the streets with nothing more than the wind to protect us.
+All the while, our guide, and her friend are on a motorbike trying to get as many photos of us as possible.
+This is a genuinely crazy parade.

-Being from the San Francisco Bay Area, we are pretty familiar with Asian food, and I love Vietnamese.
+Being from the San Francisco Bay Area, we are very familiar with Asian food, and I love Vietnamese.
 So I am happy when we finally make a stop for lunch in a local shop in the downtown area.

 An Afternoon Driving Tour Of Ho Chi Minh City (Saigon)

-The rest of the afternoon is spent tooling around the city, looking at the old and new architecture.
-We stop at the Saigon Central Post Office, a beautiful building that is a classic example of the colonization of Vietnam.
-The post office, constructed between 1886 – 1891, has elements for Gothic, Renaissance, and French colonial design.
+The afternoon is spent tooling around the city, looking at the old and new architecture.
+We stop at the Saigon Central Post Office.
+This beautiful building is a classic example of the colonization of Vietnam.
+The post office, constructed between 1886 and 1891, has Gothic, Renaissance, and French colonial design elements.

-Both the Basilica and the Post Office are great examples of French influence on that time’s buildings, so evident when you visit Vietnam.
+Both the Basilica and the Post Office are great examples of French influence on that era’s architecture, so evident when you visit Vietnam.

-The US Embassy* (now the US Consulate-General as the formal US Embassy is in Hanoi), located just a couple of short blocks away from these iconic buildings, has a storied history.
-Most Americans remember this site from the many newscasts in the spring of 1975 as Saigon fell to the North Vietnamese.
+The US Embassy* (now the US Consulate-General as the formal US Embassy is in Hanoi) is located just a few short blocks away from these iconic buildings.
+Of course, this building has a storied history.